lewagon/dotfiles/02-OOP/03-Cookbook-Day-One/Optional-01-Medium-pocket/README.md

 - Write pseudo-code to breakdown the problem in small steps that you can easily translate in ruby
 - Remember that each instruction having to do with the data will be delegated to the repo, and every `puts` and `gets` will be handled by the view (again, think SRP)
-- Coding your actions will make you code your `View` class and its instance methods naturally
+- Coding your actions will make you code your `View` class and its instance methods naturally, when the necessity arises
 - Everytime there's an emerging need (we need a new method in the repo or in the model), follow the flow and code it right away
 - Test regularly your code (every 2 or 3 lines of code)